Feelings Are Defined & Explained As Sensations

 - In other words, whenever you have sensations, then you can have feelings about those sensations and even feelings about feelings since feelings are sensations.

 Why the Focus on Thoughts As Causing Feelings?

 - The cause of feelings is sensations, not thoughts.

 - However, adults mainly sense their thoughts as if they were realities (thought-things).

-- Hence, adults have sensations primarily of their thoughts, making it appear that thoughts are the leading cause of feelings.
+- Hence, adults have an impact primarily on their thoughts, making it appear that thoughts are the leading cause of feelings.